itmat/CAMPAREE/doc/running_camparee.rst

     Configure Security Group:
         Depends on user's account.

-    Select Key pair:
+    Select EC2 Security Key pair:
         Choose an existing key pair (will only display options from the same regions as the subnet selected above).

 2. Confirm instance details, launch, and wait for the instance to enter running state.

-3. Login to instance with ssh (requires the \*.pem file associated with the key selected above).
+3. Login to instance with ssh (requires the \*.pem file associated with the EC2 security key selected above).

 4. Install CAMPAREE pre-requisites::